$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

 \subsubsection{Linearity in char $p$}

 Linearity in terms of bi-algebraicity or totally geodesic property doesn't generalize easily to mod $p$ Shimura varieties.
-However, formal linearity does generalize directly to the ordinary Newton stratum: a subvariety $V\subseteq\mathcal{A}_{g,\Fpbar}^{\ord}$ is called formally linear, if its completion at an ordinary point is a subtorus of the (mod $p$) Serre--Tate formal torus.
-We will use Chai's terminology, and call it \textit{Tate-linear} at that point, cf. \cite[Definition 5.1]{Ch03}.
+However, formal linearity does generalize to the ordinary Newton stratum: a subvariety $V\subseteq\mathscr{A}_{g,\Fpbar}^{\ord}$ is called formally linear at an $\Fpbar$-point $x$, if every irreducible component of $V^{/x}$ is a subtorus of the (mod $p$) Serre--Tate formal torus.
+If $V^{/x}$ is furthermore irreducible, then we adopt Chai's terminology, and call $V$ \textbf{Tate-linear} at $x$, cf. \cite[Definition 5.1]{Ch03}.
+A subvariety of $\mathscr{A}_{g,\Fpbar}^{\ord}$ is called \textbf{Tate-linear}, if it is {Tate-linear} at a point (hence at every smooth point, see \cite[Proposition 5.3, Remark 5.3.1]{Ch03}).

 Tate-linearity appears naturally in Chai's work on Hecke orbit conjecture, since the Zariski closure of an ordinary Hecke orbit is Tate-linear, see \cite{Chai06}.
-Note that Noot's result (\cite{N96}) implies that a irreducible component of the mod $p$ reduction of a special subvariety of $A_g$ is Tate-linear at a smooth ordinary point, if the reduction is generically ordinary.
-It is natural to ask the converse: does Tate-linearity characterize mod $p$ reductions of special subvarieties?
-This is very much the content of Chai's Tate-linear conjecture: \begin{conj}[Tate-linear conjecture, see {\cite[Conjecture 7.2, Remark 7.2.1, Proposition 5.3, Remark 5.3.1]{Ch03}}] If a irreducible subvariety of $\mathcal{A}_{g,\Fpbar}^{\ord}$ is Tate-linear at a point, then it is special. \end{conj} The conjecture is still open.
-In \S\ref{subsub:ttconj}, we will discuss our new progress on this conjecture.
+Note that Noot's result (\cite{N96}) implies that a special subvariety of $\mathscr{A}_{g,\Fpbar}^{\ord}$ is Tate-linear at an ordinary point.
+It is natural to ask the converse: does Tate-linearity characterize special subvarieties?
+This is very much Chai's Tate-linear conjecture: \begin{conj}[Tate-linear conjecture, see {\cite[Conjecture 7.2, Remark 7.2.1, Proposition 5.3]{Ch03}}] If an irreducible subvariety of $\mathscr{A}_{g,\Fpbar}^{\ord}$ is Tate-linear at a point, then it is special. \end{conj} The conjecture is still open.
+In this paper, we will also consider the following generalization: \begin{conj}[Characteristic $p$ analogue of the Ax--Schanuel conjecture for ordinary Shimura varieties of Hodge type] Let $(X,x)$ be a pointed smooth connected variety over $\Fpbar$ that admits a morphism $f$ into $\mathscr{A}_{g,\Fpbar}^{\ord}$.
+Let $\mathscr{T}_{f,x}\subseteq \mathscr{A}_{g,\Fpbar}^{/x}$ be the smallest formal subtorus through which $f^{/x}$ factors.
+Then $f$ factors through a special subvariety whose formal germ admits $\mathscr{T}_{f,x}$ as an irreducible component. \end{conj} Conjecture~\ref{conj:TTl} is then a special case when $f$ is an immersion.

-So far we have only been taking about linearity for ordinary stratum.
-Linearity for higher Newton strata is much more subtle.
-This is because there is no notion of Serre--Tate coordinates for higher Newton strata.
-Nevertheless, there are generalizations of Serre--Tate formal torus to higher Newton strata, cf. \cite{Moo04}.
-We will refer the readers to Chai's more recent paper \cite{Chai23} for linearity in a more general sense.
-We won't be using linearity for higher Newton strata in this paper.